Caroline, No: Inspiration

+Asked about the song in a 1996 interview, Marilyn said that she had not heard "too much of it" until the track was recorded and Wilson had brought an acetate home.
+She acknowledged that the song had been difficult to listen to, as she was aware that Wilson's "first crush was for a girl named Carol."
+Marilyn went on to say that Brian "constantly remembers his past and still relates to it and everybody in it.
+And that's another thing at seventeen years old that was hard for me to understand.
+You want this man to talk about you, and he was talking about all his old girlfriends."

+In the autumn of 1966, months after the release of Pet Sounds, Wilson attempted to reconnect with Mountain, acting on the suggestion of friend Stanley Shapiro.
+According to Shapiro, Wilson had phoned every person named Mountain listed in the Hawthorne-Inglewood area until he found her parents, who gave Wilson her address.
+Wilson then drove with Shapiro to Mountain's house, intending to bring her to his home on Laurel Way, but was unsuccessful in the endeavor.

+Other reports

+Marilyn said of her reaction to the lyrics, "I thought it was about me, because I had cut my hair. ...
+[Brian] always used to talk about how long hair keeps a girl feminine."
+In a 1994 interview, Wilson credited that particular line to Asher, who "must have known a girl who cut her hair off".

-Asher recalled that he was never told about Mountain and stated that his lyrics were inspired by a former high school girlfriend—named Carol Amen—who had moved to New York to become a Broadway dancer.
-"When I went east to visit her a scant year after the move, she had changed radically.
+Asher confirmed that his lyrics had been inspired by a former high school girlfriend, named Carol Amen, who had moved to New York to become a Broadway dancer.
+He said, "When I went east to visit her a scant year after the move, she had changed radically.
 Yes, she had cut her hair.
 But she was a far more worldly person, not all for the worse."
-He initially conceived the title phrase as "Carol, I Know".
-When spoken, however, Wilson heard this as "Caroline, No".
-After the confusion was resolved, the pair decided to keep the new title, feeling that it brought an especially poignant quality to the song.

-Asked about the song in a 1996 interview, Marilyn said that she had not heard "too much of it" until the track was recorded and Wilson brought an acetate home.
-She acknowledged that the song was difficult to listen to, as she was aware that Wilson's "first crush was for a girl named Carol."
-Marilyn said of her reaction to the lyrics, "I wasn't ready for how intense it was. ... from a romantic standpoint, which is the way I was thinking in those days.
-And then, I thought it was about me, because I had cut my hair. ...
-He always used to talk about how long hair keeps a girl feminine."
-However, in 1994, Wilson credited that particular line to Asher, who "must have known a girl who cut her hair off".
+Contradicting the account taken from Wilson's memoir, Asher recalled that he had not been told about Mountain when composing "Caroline, No".

 In a 2005 interview, Wilson said that the song "wasn't written about anyone.
 I just used the name Caroline."
 Bruce Johnston similarly denied that "Caroline" was a real person and said that the song was actually "directly about Brian himself and the death of a quality within him that was so vital.
 His innocence.
 He knows it too."
-Brian's brother Dennis claimed otherwise, saying in 1976 that the song was "about a girl that Brian was really in love with in high school.
-He saw her again years later, and it all came back to him, and he wrote the song."
-Asher told biographer David Leaf that Wilson had in mind "sweet little girls ... and his wife's sister".
+Asher supported that another impetus for the song was "Brian's wish that he could go back to simpler days, his wish that the group could return to the days when the whole thing was a lot of fun and very little pressure."
+He told biographer David Leaf that Wilson also had in mind "sweet little girls ... and his wife's sister".